Part of Recommended Outdoor Gear by

 backpacker.com Editors Choice.

-If you have found something that is perfect, especially if it is on my
+If you have found something that is perfect, send me mail.

 I might try it out and put it on my list, or add it to the